Joeal64/Music-App/README.md

 A modern web application that recognizes songs from audio files or YouTube links and provides music recommendations.

+## 🚀 Live Demo
+Deployed on Vercel with automatic deployments from GitHub.

 ## Features

 - 🎵 **Audio Recognition**: Upload audio files (MP3, WAV, M4A) to identify songs